aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 There are other less obvious benefits to overprovisioning.
 Without overprovisioning, one of the side effects of a highly utilized cluster is that pods will make less optimal scheduling decisions using the `preferredDuringSchedulingIgnoredDuringExecution` rule of Pod or Node Affinity.
 A common use case for this is to separate pods for a highly available application across availability zones using AntiAffinity.
 Overprovisioning can significantly increase the chance that a node of the correct zone is available.

 The amount of overprovisioned capacity is a careful business decision for your organization.
-At its core, it’s a tradeoff between performance and cost.
+At its core, it's a tradeoff between performance and cost.
 One way to make this decision is to determine your average scale up frequency and divide it by the amount of time it takes to scale up a new node.
-For example, if on average you require a new node every 30 seconds and EC2 takes 30 seconds to provision a new node, a single node of overprovisioning will ensure that there’s always an extra node available, reducing scheduling latency by 30 seconds at the cost of a single additional EC2 Instance.
+For example, if on average you require a new node every 30 seconds and EC2 takes 30 seconds to provision a new node, a single node of overprovisioning will ensure that there's always an extra node available, reducing scheduling latency by 30 seconds at the cost of a single additional EC2 Instance.
 To improve zonal scheduling decisions, overprovision a number of nodes equal to the number of availability zones in your EC2 Auto Scaling Group to ensure that the scheduler can select the best zone for incoming pods.

 ### Prevent Scale Down Eviction